PCIe Gen 4 vs. Gen 3 Slots, Speeds

 For the purposes of this analogy, we’ll employ unidirectional bandwidth for both generations.

-Photo: Aerial drone photograph of traffic in a metropolitan area.
+Photo: Aerial drone photograph of traffic in a metropolitan area, used to illustrate PCIe lanes.

 Imagine 16 lanes of cars (data) traveling in 16 adjacent lanes (configuration) on the major PCIe 3.0 Highway (generation).